quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part15_7.3_Matrices_in.md

 print('Numerical Inverse:', A_inv)
 ```

-This code will give you the numerical inverse of matrix \( A \).
+This code will give you the numerical inverse of matrix $A$.

-To verify that this is indeed the correct inverse, check if multiplying \( A \) by its inverse gives the identity matrix:
+To verify that this is indeed the correct inverse, check if multiplying $A$ by its inverse gives the identity matrix:

 ```python
 # Check if AA^-1 = I